×

 If you have not spent a lot of time in China, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "My wife owns a condo which is basically what many Chinese own in liu of Americans buying a house.
-Many more rent apts/condos from others," said one expat in Xi'an.
+Many more rent apts/condos from others," explained one expat living in Xi'an, China.

 View More Answers